percona/everest-doc/docs/reference/known_limitations.md

 This section describes the known limitations associated with Percona Everest:

+## Passwords

+Do not modify the root user's password in the database, as this could potentially break your cluster.

 ## Backups

 The limitations related to backups in Percona Everest are as follows: